UML-Cyber-Security/CCDC_Practice_Infrastructure/Simulation Materials/AWS Practice Infrastructure/Scenario 1/README.md

 *Average Deployment Time*: Less than 10 minutes.

 ## General Idea
 This scenario is essentially the beginning of future practices for future CCDC teams at UML.
-It is made as a POC that general scenarios that can vary in degrees of complexity can be made quickly.
+While this is mainly a POC, it can be used as a reference and modified to spin up various different infrastructures with varying degrees of complexity.

 Now, this scenario was a result of an unforeseen power outage that caused a rapid shift in original plans.
 And so, the actual machines and services are completely barebones with the help of some red team pre-compromises already in place :)

-And so, this scenario puts the team under the stress of trying to find out what services they have available to them (hint hint, there's no services) and see how fast they can understand the infrastructure that was given to them.
+And so, this scenario puts the team under the stress of trying to find out what services they have available to them (hint hint, there are no services) and see how fast they can understand the infrastructure that was given to them.
 It's mainly to understand their process about when their thrown into unfamiliar territory.

 ## How to deploy